jakobstubenrauch/synaptic_dynamics/README.md

 ```

 ## Reproducing Figures

-To reproduce the Figures 2, 4, and 5, run the respective scripts from the synaptic_dynamics directory, e.g.,
+To reproduce Figures 2, 4, and 5, run the respective scripts from the synaptic_dynamics directory, e.g.,

 ```bash
 python scripts/fig2.py